 Such presentation of content won’t help you to get a high conversion

 Some online stores don’t have descriptions on their product pages.
 This gives a competitive edge to other, more scrupulous websites.
 You can always add low competition keywords in small 500-1000 word texts, which are important for SEO and usability since users can learn more about the product.

 Talking of content, we have to say a few words about images.
 First, it’s not a secret that high-quality images are a must-have for sales.

 If you want to increase conversion, put your contact information in plain sight of the website.
 Contact details should be readable and attract attention.
 Usually, they are placed in a header or a separate block on the left or right side.

 According to the research by Huff Industrial Marketing, KoMarketing, & BuyerZone, 64% of visitors would like to see contact details on a website.
 Moreover, 44% of users will leave if a page doesn’t have contact info.

 Websites without contact information shouldn’t hope to get customers.

-Thanks to available contacts users can quickly get in touch with a manager.
-Most online stores offer advice in online chats, which is a good usability factor.
+Thanks to available contacts, users can quickly get in touch with a manager.
+In addition, most online stores offer advice in online chats, which is a good usability factor.

-Organize newsletter subscription, to inform customers about new arrivals.
+Organize newsletter subscriptions to inform customers about new arrivals.
 Promotions, bonuses, and discounts also have a positive impact on conversion.
-Additionally, you should display separate blocks with similar or new products.
-Post useful articles related to the subject of a website, as they effectively attract the attention of the target audience.
+Additionally, it would help if you displayed separate blocks with similar or new products.
+Finally, post useful articles related to a website’s subject, as they effectively attract the target audience’s attention.

 Don’t forget about the technical part (load speed, working links, etc.).
-A visually nice but technically not optimized web resource is doomed to a high bounce rate.
+A visually nice but technically not optimized website is doomed to a high bounce rate.